 - 1. PREFACE EMS/DNR Order or MOLST forms, bracelets, and necklaces will recognize three patient options for care prior to arrest: (pg.
 15 ch.
 A) - a) Option A (ALS) (MOLST A1)-Maximal (Restorative) Care (with intubation) Before Arrest, then DNR - b) Option A (DNI) (MOLST A2)-Comprehensive Efforts to Prevent Arrest But Do Not Intubate, then DNR - c) Option B (BLS) (MOLST B)-Limited (Palliative) Care Only Before Arrest, then DNR - 2.
 VALID EMS/DNR or MOLST BRACELET WITH INSERT or AUTHORIZED METAL EMBLEM HAS THE SAME EFFECT AS THE FORM. (pg.
 17 ch.
-D) - a) Typically only one EMS/DNR device is needed to initiate the EMS/DNR protocol. - b) EMS providers should only request a second instrument (e.g., a bracelet when a form has already been presented) if there is reason to question the validity of the first produced notification device. - 3.
+D) - a) Typically only one EMS/DNR device is needed to initiate the EMS/DNR Protocol. - b) EMS providers should only request a second instrument (e.g., a bracelet when a form has already been presented) if there is reason to question the validity of the first produced notification device. - 3.
 RECIPROCITY (pg.
 19 ch.
-E) - a) A standardized EMS/DNR Order from another state may be honored. - b) Treat out-of-state EMS/DNR Orders as Option "B" EMS/DNR patients. - c) See chart in "EMS/DNR Program" booklet for how other states will treat Maryland devices. - 4.
+E) - a) A standardized EMS/DNR Order from another state may be honored. - b) Out-of-state EMS/DNR Orders shall be followed to the full extent that is permissible by the Maryland Medical Protocols for Emergency Medical Services Providers.
+If there is misunderstanding with family members or others present at the scene or if there are other concerns about following the out of state EMS/DNR Order, contact online medical direction for assistance. - c) See chart in "EMS/DNR Program" booklet for how other states will treat Maryland devices. - 4.
 ORAL EMS/DNR ORDERS (pg.
 19 ch.
-G) - a) EMS providers may follow an oral EMS/DNR Order directly from a Maryland-licensed physician (MD or DO), physician assistant, or nurse practitioner that is physically present "on-site."
+G) - a) EMS providers may follow an oral EMS/DNR Order directly from a Maryland-licensed physician (MD or DO) or nurse practitioner who is physically present "on-site."
 EMS shall not accept orders from private physician attendings or nurse practitioner by telephone. - b) EMS providers may follow an oral EMS/DNR Order from a Maryland-licensed physician "on-line" via the EMS Communications System (e.g., radio or telephone consult that is routed through a public service access point (PSAP) for audio recording). - 5.
 ACCEPTABLE AND UNACCEPTABLE EMS/DNR ORDERS (pg.
 19 ch.
-H) - a) The following are acceptable for implementing the EMS/DNR protocol: - (1) Original Maryland EMS/DNR Order Form
+H) - a) The following are acceptable for implementing the EMS/DNR Protocol: - (1) Original Maryland EMS/DNR Order Form

-- (2) Copy of the Maryland EMS/DNR Order Form
+- (2) Copy of the Maryland EMS/DNR Order Form (including an electronic copy on a computer or device for patient care decisions.
+The sending facility is required to provide a copy of the EMS/DNR Order or MOLST to the transport crew (listed in the instructions of the MOLST form and COMAR 10.01.21.03)).
+(NEW '17)

 - (3) Other State EMS/DNR Order Form

 - (4) Maryland EMS/DNR Bracelet Insert

 - (5) Medic Alert DNR Bracelet or Necklace

 - (6) Oral DNR Order from EMS System Medical Consultation

 - (7) Oral DNR Order from other on-site physician or nurse practitioner

 - (8) Maryland MOLST Form

 - (9) Maryland MOLST Bracelet

-- b) The following are not acceptable for implementing the EMS/DNR protocol:
+- b) The following are not acceptable for implementing the EMS/DNR Protocol:

 - (1) Advance directives without an EMS/DNR Order

 - (2) Facility-specific DNR orders

 - (3) Notes in medical records

 - (4) Prescription pad orders

 - (5) DNR stickers

 - (6) An oral request from someone other than a physician or nurse practitioner

 - (7) An oral order from an attending physician or nurse practitioner who is not on site

 - (8) Any other device or instrument not listed above as acceptable